emna-khemiri/runway-search-engine/README.md

    - The query is encoded into a 768-dimensional CLIP embedding using the CLIP model's text encoder and normalized.

 4. **Similarity Search**:
-   - The query embedding is searched against the FAISS index to find the top `k` (default: 5) closest image embeddings.
+   - The query embedding is searched against the FAISS index to find the top `k` closest image embeddings.
    - FAISS returns the indices of the matching images, which are mapped to their corresponding image paths.

 5. **Result Delivery**:
    - The matching image paths (from background-removed images) are converted to URLs pointing to the original runway images (in `fw25`).
-   - The FastAPI server returns a JSON response with a list of image URLs (e.g., `http://127.0.0.1:8000/fw25/brand/image.jpg`).
+   - The FastAPI server returns a JSON response with a list of image URLs.
    - The frontend fetches and displays the original runway images.

 ### Why CLIP and FAISS?